 In this episode of A Correction I speak to Prof. Donald Grinde Jr., who testified before the US congress about why and how Native American principles of democracy directly informed the American democratic system, including the American constitution, federalism, setting up a system of separate judicial, legislative branches that have distinct powers, and the concept of sovereignty as invested in the people.
 The US Congress has officially recognised this influence.
 Also see (Iroquois Confederacy of Nations: Hearing before the Select Committee on Indian Affairs United States Senate).
 Monarchy rule in Europe at the time was not found suited for the new American context and Native American principles such as those of the Iroquois Confederacy was the form of democracy the founding fathers were most familiar with in their local interactions.
-While influential it was not copied, as views differed, for example, with Native American principles on slavery, women and environmental rights.
 He also talks about how this system influenced the change from monarchy rule to democracy in France.
 This influence has been outlined extensively in various documents by John Adams, Benjamin Franklin, George Washington as well as by European philosophers like John Locke and Montesquieu among others.
 He also talks about women rights and environmental rights in Native American culture, and the influence of Native American food and ecology globally.

 Professor Donald Grinde Jr